BIM20315 - Meaning of trade: badges of trade: supervening trade

 Supervening trading, as with all questions of trading, requires an investigative approach and a firm view should only be taken once all the facts have been found.
 Guidance on the practical approach is at BIM20080 onwards.

-Supervening trading has possible CGT effects.
+Supervening trading has possible CGT effects (see CG69200).
 This depends on the nature of the asset and whether or not a gain on disposal would be within the scope of that tax.
 There could be a deemed disposal for CGT purposes at the moment the appropriation takes place and this will have implications for valuation of the asset and the allowable expenditure for trade purposes, including pre-trading expenditure (see BIM46350 onwards).

 Supervening trading for profitable transactions is usually only worth pursuing if the amounts involved are substantial and there is evidence of a clear change of intention.